 Why the rule of space is so powerful in photography composition

 Observing the rule of space in photography composition doesn’t just mean ensuring there’s space in an image.
+It’s how you use the space.

-Not all space is the same.
 Let’s take a closer look at how to use space to enhance an image and tell a story.

 Rule of space composition tips